TradingView Strategy Builder

 TP/SL Types

-The Strategy Builder supports four different methods for calculating take profit and stop loss levels:
+The Strategy Builder supports five different methods for calculating take profit and stop loss levels:

 Alert messages are the text sent to the TradeSgnl EA when a strategy condition is triggered.
 Properly formatted alert messages are essential for the EA to execute trades correctly based on your strategy signals.